nate-browne/staffparser/README.md

 mention how many hours you have, which Piazzas you're going to be in, what you're grading, etc.

-The thing to note here is that you may have to add/remove sections based on __the courses that Gary is teaching this quarter__.
+The thing to note here is that you may have to comment/uncomment sections and imports based on __the courses that Gary is teaching this quarter__.
 If he's doing 12, 15L, and 110, then the only thing you'd have to do is verify that the spreadsheet (and consequently, your `.tsv` file) have blank spaces where there is no entry (instead of like a 'N' or a 0 or something).
 The script is written assuming that